sparkbox/bios/README.md

 ## **Catherine Meade - Sparkbox - Developer**

 Catherine [builds responsive websites](https://github.com/catheraaine) up and down the stack, focusing recently on a single enterprise level design system.
 She has a B.S.A. from [Miami University](https://miamioh.edu/) in Art Education.
 While Catherine no longer teaches high school, her strong passion for education has never left; she spends a good amount of time volunteering with [Girl Develop It Dayton](http://gdidayton.com/), sitting on the leadership team and teaching code classes.
 Her other hobbies include reading, video games, tabletop games, drawing, and making cat jokes.
 Twitter (and all the other things) as [@catheraaine](https://twitter.com/catheraaine).

+## **Kasey Bonifacio - Sparkbox - Developer**
+Kasey has been building the web for the past 7 years.
+Starting out as a web/print designer, Kasey quickly discovered she loves to build things with code.
+Since joining [Sparkbox](https://seesparkbox.com/) in 2015, her career has focused on accessible, frontend development and building usable design systems.
+Passion projects include creating [girlscancode.io](http://girlscancode.io/), later reorganizing the curriculum for a wider audience via a [Library Workshop](https://sparkbox.github.io/building-websites-workshop/).
+In her free time, Kasey likes to spend time with her family, cook, and renovate her old house.
+Read what Kasey has to say on the [Sparkbox Foundry](https://seesparkbox.com/foundry/author/kasey_bonifacio) and see what she has to share on [CodePen](https://codepen.io/kaseybon/).

 ## **Proposal Bios Below**